-The woodworking area was possibly the last to become useful, but has since become the most productive.
+The woodworking area was possibly the last to become useful, but later became the most productive.
 We had only a few items at the December 2011 open house.
 Joe brought in a few more, but it was only after Ross and Rick became active that it really became useful.
-Besides the circular saw, radial arm saw and planer (now all operational), we have a sander, bandsaw, router table, scroll saw, lathe and jointer.
-A dust system has been installed and two CNC routers are operational.
+Besides the circular saw, radial arm saw and planer (operational), we had a sander, bandsaw, router table, scroll saw, lathe and jointer.
+A dust system had been installed and two CNC routers were operational.
 The shop was used to make much of the Fright night props, a Cinderella carriage for a high school play, a sleigh for the December open house in 2012, a “cart of the dead” for a local production of Spamalot, a boat for “Willy Wonka” and several personal projects.

 As soon as we decided on the size of the space, the idea was to have a classroom for training.
 Initially, it was to be built out of a portion of the cave with the remainder being the machine area.
 After the inclusion of the model shop, the classroom and model shop were built at the same time.

-The classroom is roughly 20×30 feet and has two “instructor” desks and seven dual student stations.
+The classroom was roughly 20×30 feet and had an “instructor” desk and eight dual student stations.
 We could not afford an official whiteboard, so we made one from white formica.
-It may not last as long as the “professional” boards, but at a cost of $8, we can replace it as it wears out.
-A projector and sound system was also scrounged.
-There is also a rack for network training that will be used for those classes.
+It may not last as long as the “professional” boards, but at a cost of $8, could be easily replaced as it wears out.
+A projector and sound system were also scrounged.
+There was also a rack for network training that will be used for those classes.
 It was also one of the areas to benefit from the flooring donated by Habitat.

 The HO Railroad

 The main item in the model shop is the HO scale railroad which was brought in by Gene.
 It was at his house and had to be dis-assembled, moved and re-assembled.
 Gene and a crew were able to do so early in the Summer, then Gene recruited Warren to help put it back together.
 There was a lot of detailed work on the railroad and the tracks needed to be aligned so it took quite a while.
-It is operational and impressive now, but Gene, in the true Hacker spirit, is constantly adding on and tweaking it.
-He also has the materials to create scenery and accessories for the railroad (and other models).
+It was operational and impressive, but Gene, in the true Hacker spirit, constantly added on and tweaked it.
+He also had the materials to create scenery and accessories for the railroad (and other models).

-The former “office” is now the Common Area.
-It contains a Lounge, the Electronics Shop, the Ham Radio station, the Library, a “Kitchen”, the bathroom, and several general tables, as well as the Mame machine.
+The former “office” became the Common Area.
+It contained a Lounge, the Electronics Shop, the Ham Radio station, a “Kitchen”, the bathroom, and several general tables.

-The common area is on an outside wall with three large west facing windows of “crinkle glass” and an alcove that extends beside a neighboring space.
+The common area was on an outside wall with three large west facing windows of “crinkle glass” and an alcove that extends beside a neighboring space.
 Originally, the alcove was set up as a tiny office and, at meetings, everyone would sit with their backs to the windows due to the brightness of the sun.
 Shortly after FCW moved in, Dan painted the area and re-floored the bathroom.
 In the Summer of 2012, we covered the inside of the windows with mylar covered styrofoam sheets which helped with the blindness and some with the heat.
 Early in the Summer of 2013, we put a window air conditioner in to help with the heat.
 With additional flooring from Habitat, a wood laminate floor was installed in 2013 as well.
 At that time, the area was re-arranged so that the alcove became a tiny Kitchen.
 Finally, in early 2014, after months of negotiation, we got a high speed Internet connection from Charter Communications.
-Dave is currently working on converting the windows into solar collectors to help with heating in the colder months.
+In 2016 the windows were insulated and sealed, helping with the air conditioning and heat.

 Somewhere along the line, Dan (I think) brought in some books to start a library.
-Then Dan, Michelle, Rich, and later JD, Derek, and Ross populated the library so that it now contains books, on computers, operating systems, programming languages, micro-controllers, analog and digital electronics, physics/chemistry/math, networking, machining, geek fiction and other topics.
+Then Dan, Michelle, Rich, and later JD, Derek, and Ross populated the library so that it contained books, on computers, operating systems, programming languages, micro-controllers, analog and digital electronics, physics/chemistry/math, networking, machining, geek fiction and other topics.
 The original library occupied a portion of the common area.
 In 2016, shelves were built in the classroom and the library moved to it.
 It became apparent that the new shelves would soon be outgrown as well so plans were to build additional shelves on the back wall of the classroom.

 Michelle and Colin are Amateur Radio operators.
 After Buck joined and Dan got his Ham license, we started a Ham station.
-Michelle and Colin furnished most of the equipment so that we have HF and VHF capability.
+Michelle and Colin furnished most of the equipment so that we had HF and VHF capability.
 Ross, JD, Ben, Ernesto, Adam and Bruce, Mike W., Mitch, and Jared are also hams and several more are interested in getting a license.
-We got a station call of K4FCW and have participated in three field days and several contests.
-The station has HF and VHF multi-mode capability and has recently added digital modes.
-The station contains one HF radio, one HF/VHF/UHF multimode radio, and a 2m radio.
-There is a longwire antenna, a Cushcraft AR270 2m/70cm antenna, a Cushcraft R5 vertical mounted on a beam about the loading dock and a Butternut HF9V vertical on the roof.
-We were not allowed to fasten anything to the roof so the antennas are held in place with large rubber feet on tripods and sandbags.
-We are starting to experiment in Software Defined Radio and some VHF/UHF multimode.
+We got a station call of K4FCW and participated in four field days and several contests.
+The station had HF and VHF multi-mode capability and added digital modes.
+The station containd two HF radios, one HF/VHF/UHF multimode radio, and a 2m/6m/70cm radio.
+There was a dipole antenna, a Cushcraft AR270 2m/70cm antenna, a Cushcraft R5 vertical mounted on a beam about the loading dock and a Butternut HF9V vertical on the roof.
+We were not allowed to fasten anything to the roof so the antennas were held in place with large rubber feet on tripods and sandbags.

 The “kitchen” started out as a dorm sized refrigerator brought in by Michelle for the first open house.
 Since there was no air conditioning, it was used to store bottled water.
 After the open house, we decided that we needed a way to snack, so we bought a used microwave oven.
 After Ross joined, he brought in a popcorn machine.
 When the Common Area was redone with the floor, the opportunity was taken to improve on the kitchen area.
 The alcove, formerly used as an office was re-purposed.
 A larger refrigerator was brought in and coffee pots and several small items added.
-Plans are to enhance it so that those who travel a distance can use it instead of having to find a restaurant.
-Recently, a toster oven and griddle have been added and a cabinet is being constructed to organize everything.
+Plans were to enhance it so that those who travel a distance could use it instead of having to find a restaurant.
+A toaster oven and griddle were added and a cabinet was constructed to organize everything.
 In 2016 a sink was added (with filtered water).
-Even though the kitchen may be small, we hope to be able to fix sufficient meals for occasional events and allow members to eat without having to get fast food.
+Even though the kitchen was small, we were able to fix sufficient meals for occasional events and allow members to eat without having to get fast food.

-The lounge is a popular “hang out and chew the fat” area.
-It is the common area, but there are some items specifically for it.
+The lounge was a popular “hang out and chew the fat” area.
+It was the common area, but there were some items specifically for it.
 Starting out with the aforementioned couch, we added a few of the better chairs from the auctions.
 Dan scrounged a large CRT TV and dvd player, and CJ donated a stereo to start it off.
 In May 2013, Michelle obtained a large TV cart at auction, then Michelle, Dan, and Derek scrounged several console games, including a Sega, Xbox, Xbox 360, PS, PS2, and Wii along with several games for relaxing.
-In late 2013, a friend of Colin donated a large LCD TV, which we have hung on the wall.
-In June 2014, we added a DTV antenna to the roof so the TV can now receive 38 channels, along with playing dvds and acting as a large display.
-Ross built a Mame machine in early 2013 which is currently being re-built for dual controls.
+In late 2013, a friend of Colin donated a large LCD TV, which was hung on the wall.
+In June 2014, we added a DTV antenna to the roof so the TV could receive 38 channels, along with playing dvds and acting as a large display.
+Ross built a Mame machine in early 2013 which was being re-built for dual controls.

 After the 2012 Fright Night (Halloween), it became obvious that we needed more storage.
 In early 2013, our landlord started building and renting storage units in the building.
 One of the units was directly opposite our cave entrance and shared external doors with FCW.
 We worked out a deal with the renter to move to another one and added that storage unit – approx 16×20 ft to our space.
 In 2014, we made free standing shelving modules for it to increase efficiency.